Winners

 🥉Zaragoza |

-After receiving the gold award in 2024, these cities: Zagreb (HR), Ljubljana (SI) and Corbetta (IT) have been actively evolving their inclusion policies.
+After receiving the gold award in 2025, these cities: Utrecht (NL), the Town of Mariehamn (FI) and Braga (PT) have been actively evolving their inclusion policies.
 How has the recognition impacted their approaches to diversity?
 What changes have they made over the past year?
 We invite you to read their stories in the articles below:

 - Zagreb - Local authorities with more than 50,000 inhabitants